mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 [...]
 That is nowness.
 That’s why the practice of mindfulness, and also being present right-now-right-here, is important.
 It’s not a kind of religious teaching which is [brainwashing you], okay?
 Or which is making your consciousness blind.
 If you practice like this, your mind becomes more clear.
 Finally, your consciousness starts to work.
 People don’t believe [this]; if I suggest to do this, [they think it] is kind of [like] army training.
 But I don’t think so.

 So, this is nowness.
 In the common sense, you are always in two kinds of nowness.
 And then: which would you like to choose?
 Nowness [while] being in the stream of time?
-Or nowness [where] you operate time?
+Or nowness [in which] you operate time?
 It really depends on you – whatever you may be.
 And then, that practice creates a quite different human life which is blooming in the future, from moment to moment.

 But look at human beings, the human world.
 Usually people are just struggling in the realm of nowness, in being in the stream of time; that’s it.